-Motorcycle Mystery Tour
+Moroccan Mystery Tour

-Go ahead and make your plans, but the Moroccan Road will break them.
+Make your plans, but the Moroccan Road will break them.
 A wide desert highway becomes a muddy track, around the bend lies an old man on a donkey, a herder with goats, or a grey-uniformed police patrol.

-Chris knows this and embraces the chaos, carrying the itinerary in his head and — with a glint in his eye—only revealing the day’s plan when we were already on the move.
+My guide Chris knows this and embraces the chaos, carrying the itinerary in his head and — with a glint in his eye—only revealing the day’s plan when we were already on the move.

 The road fires south from Marrakesh and twists up the Atlas mountains, past Morocco’s oldest mosque, an abandoned film set, and an off-road detour to a village with no name, in a hidden oasis valley.

-A Salaam-Alaikum from a man fixing his ancient Mercedes, while sand creeps into everything, and road is both a dream and a danger.
+A Salaam-Alaikum from a man fixing his ancient Mercedes, while sand creeps into everything, and the road is both a dream and a danger.

 There is always mint tea at a roadside café — half an hour if done properly.
 Lunch is usually omelette; sardines if we’re lucky, surrounded by hungry cats in 35‑degree heat.